ibm-cloud-docs/assistant/assistants.md

 Assemble a team with people who understand your customers and their needs, people who know how to interact with customers to reach the best outcomes.
 These subject matter experts can focus on designing an engaging conversational flow.
 In fact, the actions skill is designed with this type of expert in mind.
 The team can simultaneously build a conversational flow by defining discrete actions.

-If you have data scientists or teammembers with programming skills, you can take advantage of some advanced capabilities that require varying levels of development expertise.
+If you have data scientists or team members with programming skills, you can take advantage of some advanced capabilities that require varying levels of development expertise.
 This set of users might prefer to build the conversational flow with a dialog skill because there is greater visibility into the individual components that make up the training data.

 So, which conversational skill type *should* you use?